mac1033/pandas-challenge/README.md

 # Pandas-Challenge
-You are the new Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.
+I am the new Chief Data Scientist for my city's school district.
+In this capacity, I'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.
+As a first task, I've been asked to analyze the district-wide standardized test results.
+I'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
+My task is to aggregate the data to showcase obvious trends in school performance.

 ## District Summary
 Perform the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.